“No. No. No. No.” Mom turned to face Kevin with her shoulders squared. “Hell, no.”

 Xavi and I trundled with shuffling feet toward the passenger cabins.

 “But more time?”
 Xavi continued to press her mother.

 As I fell asleep, I heard the murmur of Xavi’s and Aunt Magritte’s voices in the other cabin.

-At the end of Kev’s shift, Marlin Leroy Galea came up the ladder from the crew quarters where he had slept down below.
+At the end of Kev’s shift, Choco Leroy Galea came up the ladder from the crew quarters where he had slept down below.
 He made a fresh pot of coffee and then took the wheel.